5 Tips for Teaching AP Human Geography

 Explore Additional Resources

-When you’re ready to take your teaching of this topic to the next level, Elmhurst College is there.
+When you’re ready to take your teaching of this topic to the next level, Elmhurst University is there.
 Elmhurst offers a fully online graduate certificate in human geography for AP.
 The program takes less than a year to complete and provides you with lesson plans, exercises and a national online community to share and collaborate on AP Human Geography teaching issues.

 The certificate program includes learning the basics of GIS correlated to the AP Human Geography curriculum and introduces geospatial concepts and technology to enhance student learning.